-Today, workflow automation is done by software, either custom built or SaaS, that comprises low-code, drag-and-drop features, and user-friendly UIs.
-Many of such applications offer advanced technologies such as AI, although this is not mandatory to build effective automated workflows.
-Generally speaking, rule-based logic applications are sufficient to address inefficiencies of manual workflows to improve productivity.
+Today, workflow automation is done by software, either custom-built or SaaS, that comprises low-code, drag-and-drop features and user-friendly UIs.
+Many such applications offer advanced technologies such as AI, although this is not mandatory to build effective automated workflows.
+Generally speaking, rule-based logic applications are sufficient to address the inefficiencies of manual workflows to improve productivity.

 In this article, we’ll share with you the benefits of workflow automation, its common types and use cases, and make some predictions about the future of this practice.
 Let’s dive into the details!

 Workflow automation removes manual human involvement, which reduces human errors and saves on the resources spent on repetitive, time-consuming tasks (e.g., manual data entry).
 Organizations with out-of-date manual processes often struggle to scale up effectively with labor- and capital-intensive manual processes.
 By eliminating this bottleneck, organizations will be able to scale up more easily.